dorna-robotics/blog/drawing/readme.md

 ### Image
 Find an image in SVG format or convert a file to svg format.
 You can read into how the SVG format works thanks to [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).
 ### Actions Needed to Run
-The language we are commanding the robot in is python.
-You will need to download [python](https://www.python.org/downloads/) if you haven't already done so.
+The language we are commanding the robot in is Python.
+You will need to download [Python](https://www.python.org/downloads/) if you haven't already done so.
 The line below allows you to connect to your Dorna 2.
 The IP address needs to be inputted into the code.
 [For more information on the API](https://doc.dorna.ai/docs/api/python/manual/).
 ```python
 robot.connect("ip address", 443)
 ```